 Hip Arthroscopy: Removing Loose Bodies

 When pieces of bone or cartilage are loose in your hip joint, they can cause painful joint locking and catching.
-If your health care provider has suggested a procedure called arthroscopy, your surgeon can remove any loose bodies from your hip, using only small incisions and special instruments.
+Using a procedure called arthroscopy, your surgeon can remove any loose bodies from your hip.
+This procedure uses only small incisions and special instruments.
 One of these instruments is an arthroscope.
 This is a small, tube-shaped instrument used to look inside your joints.

 Just before surgery, you may be asked several times which hip is to be treated.
-This is a standard safety measure.
-In the operating room, you will likely receive sleep medicine (anesthesia) to make you sleep.
+This is a standard safety measure in the operating room.
+You will likely receive medicine (anesthesia) to make you sleep.

-When your surgeon locates the loose bodies in your hip, he or she will try to remove them, using a surgical instrument, such as a grasper.
+When your surgeon locates the loose bodies in your hip, he or she will try to remove them using a surgical instrument, such as a grasper.
 But sometimes the loose bodies aren’t small enough to be removed.
 In this case, your surgeon will break down the loose bodies into smaller pieces.
-Then, they are removed.
+Then, the pieces are removed through the portals.
 Once your surgeon finishes the procedure, the portals are closed and bandaged.
 Then you are taken to the recovery room.